1 Broadway # 14, Cambridge, MA 02142

 Our all-star team of clinical oncologists, academic researchers, professors and drug development professionals is driven to clinically advance novel therapeutics that treat the whole patient, enhance patients’ lives and offer superior treatment options for physicians.

-Learn about what makes SDX-7320 an exciting additional potential option for patients and clinicians, the striking results seen in animal models, and our planned and active clinical programs.
+Learn about what makes evexomostat (SDX-7320) a novel and exciting additional option for patients and clinicians, and our planned and active clinical programs.

 SynDevRx Expanded Access Policy

 SynDevRx is a clinical-stage biotechnology company focused on developing treatments that address a serious and unmet medical need: cancers that are sensitive to metabolic hormones.
 It is well established that obesity and diabetes increase the risks for developing cancer, but recent research now shows that these same risk factors also promote cancer and increase its lethality.
-Our approach combines standard of care therapies with our lead drug SDX-7320 to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
-We are the first company to target this significant yet underfunded area of research and drug development – an area called ‘metabo-oncology’.
+Our approach combines standard of care therapies with our lead drug evexomostat (SDX-7320) to improve the tumor micro-environment by correcting the systemic metabolic hormones and key angiogenic factors that promote cancer progression and metastasis.
+We are among the first companies to target this significant yet underfunded area of drug development – an area called ‘metabo-oncology’.

 In accordance with the 21st Century Cures Act, this policy may be revised at any time.
 Should you have additional questions, please reach out to your oncologist/physician.